Papal ban of Freemasonry: 1983 code of canon law

-The Catholic Church abrogated and replaced 1917 Code of Canon Law (1917 CIC), with present 1983 Code of Canon Law (1983 CIC) which took effect in November 1983.
+The Catholic Church abrogated and replaced the 1917 CIC with the 1983 Code of Canon Law (1983 CIC) which took effect in November 1983.
 1917 CIC canon 2335 developed into the 1983 CIC's canon 1374.
 Unlike the abrogated 1917 CIC canon 2335, however, 1983 CIC canon 1374 does not name any groups it condemns; it states:

 A person who joins an association which plots against the Church is to be punished with a just penalty; (Note: See canon 1349, a just penalty is an indeterminate penalty which allows the exercise of discretion in imposition of penalties based on the circumstances of individual cases.
 According to canon lawyer Edward N. Peters, the term just penalty "means that a penalty (e.g., interdict, excommunication) can be tailored to fit the crime."
 Canon lawyer Cathy Caridi wrote that CDF (1983) "provides a theological interpretation of canon 1374."
 Caridi commented that, according to CDF (1983), "a diocesan bishop or chancery official cannot grant permission in a particular case for a member of the diocese to become a Mason.") one who promotes or takes office in such an association is to be punished with an interdict.

 This omission led some Catholics and Freemasons, especially in America, to believe that the ban on Catholics becoming Freemasons might have changed, (Note: "Some and some Catholics believe," according to Reid McInvale, that since Vatican II "the attitude of the church has been to regard Freemasonry as an acceptable sphere for fraternal interaction.") and caused confusion in the church's hierarchy.
 (Note: Bernard Law wrote that "many bishops" replied "to an earlier survey that confusion had been generated by a perceived change of approach by the" CDF.)
 Many Catholics joined the fraternity, basing their membership on a permissive interpretation of Canon Law and justifying their membership by their belief that Freemasonry does not plot against the Church.
 (Note: "In good faith many of these men had asked their pastors and/or bishops for permission to join the Lodge.
 Some converts were received into the Church during these years and were not asked to relinquish their Masonic affiliation.")

 The Catholic Church uses two parallel codes of canon law: the 1983 CIC in the Latin Church of the Catholic Church and the 1990 Code of Canons of the Eastern Churches (1990 CCEO) in the sui iuris Eastern Catholic Churches of the Catholic Church.
 1983 CIC canon 1374 and 1990 CCEO canon 1448 §2 are parallel canons.
 (Note: All censures in 1990 CCEO are imposed judicially or administratively; it does not include any automatic latae sententia censures.)
 1983 CIC canon 1374 differentiates between being a member of a forbidden association and being an officer or promoter but 1990 CCEO canon 1448 §2 does not.